Zihao-Howard-Zhou/Quick-Start-in-Reinforcement-Learning-Algorithm/README.md

 ![image](https://github.com/ZihaoZhouSCUT/Quick-Start-in-Reinforcement-Learning-Algorithm/blob/master/Deep-Q-Network/Episode_return_DQN.png)

 The following picture shows the convergence of REINFORCE in the Cartpole-v0 environment, since REINFORCE is based on MC, the variance of the estimation is relatively large, which makes the fluctuation of reward more significant.<bar>

 ![image](https://github.com/ZihaoZhouSCUT/Quick-Start-in-Reinforcement-Learning-Algorithm/blob/master/Policy-Gradient/Episode_return_REINFORCE.png)

+Next is the convergence of A2C in the Cartpole-v0 environment, A2C is difficult to converge in the actual training process and needs to adjust parameters carefully.
+The reason should be that A2C does not use experience pool, resulting in too high correlation between samples of each training.<bar>